qmlbook/qmlbook/en/ch04/index.rst

 (8) Some properties are attached to the element itself.
 This is done for global relevant elements which appear only once in the application (e.g. keyboard input).
 The writing is ``<Element>.<property>: <value>``.

-(9) For every property you can provide an signal handler.
+(9) For every property you can provide a signal handler.
 This handler is called after the property changes.
 For example here we want to be notified whenever the height changes and use the built-in console to log a message to the system.

 .. warning:: An element id should only be used to reference elements inside your document (e.g. the current file).
 QML provides a mechanism called dynamic-scoping where later loaded documents overwrite the element id's from earlier loaded documents.
 This makes it possible to reference element id's from earlier loaded documents, if they are not yet overwritten.
 It's like creating global variables.
 Unfortunately this frequently leads to really bad code in practice, where the program depends on the order of execution.
 Unfortunately this can't be turned off.
 Please only use this with care or even better don't use this mechanism at all.
 It's better to export the element you want to provide to the outside world using properties on the root element of your document.